gbrlfrc/Space-Invaders/README.md

 # Space-Invaders
-the classic Space Invaders game made in python and pygame.Suggestions are higly recommended
+The classic Space Invaders game made in python and pygame.Suggestions are higly recommended

 # Python packages needed:
 If you have already installed Anaconda you need to install only pygame and sqlite3, alternatively from terminal:<br/>